Kooralbyn, Queensland: Geography

+The land use is predominantly grazing on native vegetation with the residential land and golf course in the south-east of the locality.

 History

 Kooralbyn is a Yugambeh word meaning the place of the copperhead snake.

-First European settlement in the area can be traced back to the 1830s when southern timber millers sought the quality hardwoods of the lower valleys.
-It was not until Australia's first major land booms in the 1840s that free settler pastoralists migrated to the region.
-Kooralbyn subsequently became one of the region's most significant pastoral estates, the land used largely for cattle grazing.
+John "Tinker" Campbell established the Kooralbyn pastoral station in the 1840s.

 Kooralbyn International School opened on 30 January 1985.
 The school suffered a number of problems including major flooding, rebuilding, and economic impacts over the years, resulting in some periods of closure.
 However, the school community was determined to succeed and overcame these obstacles.